Dan Green

 Conventional 97 requires that buyers make a three percent down payment, which may come from any eligible source.
 Eligible sources include savings, government down payment assistance programs, cash gifts from family or friends, cash grants, and loans.

-You must live in the home you’re purchasing
+You must move into the home you’re buying

 Conventional 97 is for primary residences only.
 The program cannot be used to purchase a second home, a short-term rental property, or an investment property of any kind.